t-sin/mark/README.md

 ## Goals

-* Understanting Mark
+- Understanting Mark
-* Understanting Toh Enjoe
+- Understanting Toh Enjoe

+## Mark Versions

+- Mark A: A time-scheduled squrrel.
+- Mark B: An interactive squerrel via keyboard inputs.
+- Mark C: Many squirrels interacts each other, implemented with OO-style archtecture.
+- Mark D: Actor model archtecture (parallelism with functional programming style)???

 ## License

-This program *Mark* is licensed under the GNU General Public License Version 3.
+These *Mark*s is licensed under the GNU General Public License Version 3.
 See [COPYING](COPYING) for details.